suchokrates1/baselinker_agent/README.md

 ## Optional HTTP Server

 A small HTTP server is started on port `8082` (if `ENABLE_HTTP_SERVER` is set).
-It serves a minimal UI with the following endpoints:
+The interface uses [Bootstrap](https://getbootstrap.com/) for simple styling and provides the following endpoints:

 - `/` – main page with links
 - `/history` – list of printed and queued orders